Best WiFi 7 Access Points for Small Business 2026 (5 Compared — Including Real Infrastructure Costs)

 What's the best budget Wi-Fi 7 access point for a small business?

 The UniFi U7 Pro XGS offers the best value at around $300, delivering enterprise-grade features and multi-gigabit performance.
-For even tighter budgets, the TP-Link Omada EAP783 at $500 provides flagship specifications with dual 10G ports and comprehensive management features.
+If you need more capacity, the TP-Link Omada EAP783 at $500 provides flagship 12-stream specifications with dual 10G ports and comprehensive management features.

 How many Wi-Fi 7 access points does a small office need?